saros-project/saros/docs/documentation/troubleshooting.md

     such (possibly large) set of operations for each keypress.
 It is wise to avoid these operations.

-### Making your session mates aware of your actions
+### Making Your Session Mates Aware of Your Actions

 *   Be aware that Saros transfers only the text editor pane.
 When you use other elements of Eclipse, e.g. structure browsers or the HTML